New York Arbitration Week

 Dynamic and interactive networking opportunities and discussion groups are also planned, with several shepherded by ArbitralWomen and the Young International Arbitration Practitioners of New York that will be scheduled during multiple time slots to maximize the inclusion of a truly global delegation.
 New York City Bar Association and the tech-focused Silicon Valley Arbitration & Mediation Center (SVAMC) will also host programs.

-The capstone of New York Arbitration Week will be the Fordham Conference on International Arbitration and Mediation, with keynote speaker Professor George A. Bermann, Gelhorn Professor of Law and Monnet Professor in European Law at Columbia Law School.
-The Fordham Conference will also have a panel that looks at the different perspectives on the law that governs the arbitration clause and how that has impacted recent judicial decisions around the world.
+The capstone of New York Arbitration Week will be the Fordham Conference on International Arbitration and Mediation, with keynote speaker Professor George A. Bermann, Gellhorn Professor of Law and Jean Monnet Professor in European Union Law at Columbia Law School.
+The Fordham Conference will have panels on the full spectrum of dispute resolution processes and a mock Supreme Court argument on the applicability of 28 U.S.C. § 1782 to private international commercial arbitrations.

 It is anticipated that, with the exception of networking events, all virtual programming during NYAW will offer CLE credit and be free of charge, with donations to justice organizations encouraged in lieu of registration fees and hosting services provided by FTI Consulting.
 More program information and registration links will be posted, as they become available, on this website and on the NYIAC and CIArbNY websites.